MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ## Before you begin

-This article is intented for administrators in managed environments where users have local admin privileges on their client devices or the ODT can be automated to run with admin privileges.
-For enterprise environments we recommend to use
+This article is intented for administrators in managed environments where the account leveraged to run the ODT has admin privileges on the client device.
+For enterprise environments we recommend to use [Intune](../mem/intune/apps/apps-add-office365.md) to deploy Microsoft 365 Apps from the cloud.
+We also recommend to review [this video](https://youtu.be/fA8lcnRXmkI) to learn more about the available options when using Intune.

-Make sure your users have local admin privileges on their client devices.
-If that is not the case, then you should use your standard deployment tools and processes to install Office.

 If you haven't already, complete the [assessment](assess-microsoft-365-apps.md) and [planning](plan-microsoft-365-apps.md) phases for your Office deployment.

-This article is intended for administrators in enterprise environments working with hundreds or thousands of computers.
 If you want to install Office on a single device or small number of devices, we recommend reviewing [Download and install or reinstall Microsoft 365 or Office 2021 on a PC or Mac](https://support.microsoft.com/office/4414EAAF-0478-48BE-9C42-23ADC4716658) or [Use the Office offline installer](https://support.microsoft.com/office/f0a85fe7-118f-41cb-a791-d59cef96ad1c).

 ## Best practices